Used Mattress Donations: 6 Ways to Donate Your Old Mattress

 It's important to keep in mind that not all thrift stores will accept donated mattresses and bedding.
 For example, Goodwill locations in New York and New Jersey don't accept mattress donations.

 Before you haul your mattress to your local thrift store, give them a call to confirm they accept mattress donations.
+(Here's how to thrift furniture for the bedroom.)

 4. Donation Town